The Best Photography Galleries in Santa Fe New Mexico

 Mike Wardynski Photography

-While I do not have a physical gallery space in town, I'm part of the Santa Fe Society of artists and I often have work on display down town as well as at some of the countries most prestigious art festivals.
+I have made a deliberate decision not to be tied to a physical gallery but I am part of Santa Fe Society of Artists.
+My work can be seen during most SFSA show weekends in downtown Santa Fe and at many of the countries' most prestigious art festivals.
 Visit my NEWS PAGE to see my current show schedule.
-My large format photography is available for viewing by appointment in my home studio located in Santa Fe NM.
+My large format photography is also available for viewing by appointment in my home studio located in Santa Fe NM.

-I specialize in fine art nature photography and still life limited edition prints.
+I specialize in fine art landscape and wildlife photography limited edition prints.
 My work is available for purchase on a variety of substrates including traditional paper, acrylic and metal prints.
-With an emphasis on the natural world.
 To schedule an appointment to see my work, simply send me a message.